 Trafford’s Local Offer first went live way back in 2014 – such a long time ago!
 Since then it has undergone many changes mainly because of things you have said to us.

-How to have your say We listen closely to the feedback we receive through surveys, workshops, conferences, focus groups and community outreach work.
+We listen closely to the feedback we receive through surveys, workshops, conferences, focus groups and community outreach work.
 Your opinions are always welcome.

 You can sign into the Directory to rate and review the quality and accessiblity of any services you have used and these comments are published online.
 If you think there are any services that are needed in Trafford and not currently provided you can use the feedback function to let us know.